Nato will meet Russian escalation with strength, Healey says before meeting

 Mr Healey is expected to hold a press conference at 5.40pm alongside Ukraine’s defence minister Denys Shmyhal and Germany’s Boris Pistorius.

-Meanwhile, the chairman of Ukraine’s parliament hailed the coming-into-force of a long-term partnership deal during a visit to Westminster.
+Elsewhere, Ruslan Stefanchuk, the chairman of Ukraine’s Verkhovna Rada, celebrated the 100 Year Partnership Agreement entering into force as he visited London.

-The 100 Year Partnership was signed by Sir Keir Starmer and Ukrainian President Volodymyr Zelensky in Kyiv in January with the aim of boosting defence and scientific collaboration and forging new community links between the two countries.
+The deal was signed by Sir Keir Starmer and Ukrainian President Volodymyr Zelensky in Kyiv in January with the aim of boosting defence and scientific collaboration and forging new community links between the two countries.

-Ruslan Stefanchuk told a crowd of parliamentarians gathered in Portcullis House that he had with him a diplomatic note bringing the deal into effect.
+Mr Stefanchuk told a crowd of parliamentarians gathered in Portcullis House that he was delivering a diplomatic note bringing the deal into effect.

-The Verkhovna Rada chairman also said democratic countries have “no right to turn a blind eye” to Moscow’s continued destruction of Ukrainian critical infrastructure, killing of civilians and abduction of children.
+The Ukrainian politician also said democratic countries have “no right to turn a blind eye” to Moscow’s continued destruction of Ukrainian critical infrastructure, killing of civilians and abduction of children.

-Russia must receive a firm response in the form of sanctions “that cannot be avoided or circumvented,” and frozen Russian assets must be used to support Ukraine’s war effort, he said through a translator.
+Russia must receive a firm response in the form of sanctions “that cannot be avoided or circumvented”, and frozen Russian assets must be used to compensate for the damage it has caused, he said.

+“Russia not only sows death and continues its aggression — it keeps testing the limits of what is allowed,” Mr Stefanchuk said.

+“Today, on the eve of a fourth winter of war — one that may prove to be among the most difficult in Ukraine’s modern history — we are in greater need than ever of the strengthening of your reliable assistance.”

 He spoke next to a display of an Iranian-designed Shahed-136 drone that was shot down by the Ukrainian military.